Browse by Medical Category

 Your gift helps the Department of Psychiatry's Center for Diversity promote the recruitment and retention of a diverse group of caregivers and researchers who will lead the next generation of mental health professionals.

-To make a gift, please contact Carol W. Taylor, Senior Director of Development for Psychiatry at firstname.lastname@example.org or 617-724-8799.
+To make a gift, please contact Molly McCarthy, Associate Director of Development, at firstname.lastname@example.org or 617-724-8799.
 You can also make a secure online donation to the Center for Diversity.
 To designate your gift to the center, please select “other” in the "Donation Information" drop-down list and enter "Center for Diversity".

 There are many ways to make your tax-deductible gift: